 Blue Tits are common all over the UK and nest naturally in holes in trees and stone walls but are quite happy to use nest boxes and are regular visitors to bird feeders.
 They can be found in deciduous woodlands, gardens, parks, almost anywhere there are trees and shrubs.
 They eat insects, caterpillars, grubs and so on.
-The picture shows a Blue Tit captured while going to and from the nest box in the far corner of the Community Woodland in May 2019.

 Long-tailed Tits are a common resident in our region, preferring scrub land and wooded areas, and they build a very neat nest of feathers and spider’s web covered with lichen for camouflage.
 This is a young Long-tailed Tit which does not yet have the full adult plumage of a flush of pink both on its underside and shoulders.